 Data Centers, Network Connectivity, and Office Facilities

 UVA-RC enables interdisciplinary research through its robust data center facilities with over 1.5 MW of IT capacity to support leading edge computational and data storage systems.
 UVA-RC’s equipment occupies a data center near campus, connected to the 10 Gbps campus network.
 Dedicated 10 and 100 Gbps links to our regional optical network and Internet2 give our researchers the network capacity and capability needed to collaborate with researchers from around the world.
 A Globus data transfer node enables data access and transfers to transcend institutional credentials.
-Located in the Ivy Translational Research Building of the Fontaine Research Park, UVA-RC’s offices (2,877 sq. ft) are a short shuttle ride away from the central UVA grounds.
+Located in the Michie North Building at 918 Emmet Street, UVA-RC’s offices are a short shuttle ride away from the central UVA grounds.